DhruvJ22/DhruvJ22.github.io/_pages/experiences.md

 **Description**: The 12-week internship was centered around designing various Earth Observation and communication satellite constellations.
 The design focused on developing an orbit propagator to model the orbits and analyzing spatial and temporal resolutions for various coverage requirements and payload capabilities.
 An additional aspect was to visualize the satellite constellation around Earth and their ground track.

-**Learnings**: I gained a fundamental understanding of satellite constellation design and how to set up a workflow to test multiple configurations to identify designs that can meet the requirements.
+**Learnings**: I gained a fundamental understanding of satellite constellation design and how to set up a workflow to test multiple configurations to identify designs that can meet the desired requirements.
 I realized the importance of clear and concise technical communication to share complicated results and the power of animations to visualize the data.

 **Technologies used**: Python, MATLAB, GMAT, SaVi